 With your grading complete, dig into what didn’t work during the cycle and make a note of what worked well.
 For future cycles, you will be able to double down on your strengths and support your weaknesses.
 If you’ve missed either objectives or key results, host working sessions with your teams to reflect and learn.

-When you set OKRs, you shouldn’t just focus on whether or not you check the box off at the end of the OKR period.
+When you set goals, you shouldn’t just focus on whether or not you check the box off at the end of the goal cycle.
 Rather, by setting OKRs, you're developing a framework for how to think about goals, how to connect your work with company objectives, and—ultimately—how to align and execute on your most ambitious projects.

 The Asana Playbook to OKRs

 Get our free guide on how to implement objectives and key results (OKRs) to improve goal setting at your company.
 Learn how to set good OKRs, avoid common pitfalls, and roll them out company-wide.